AETAS: Analysis of Evolving Temporal Affect and Semantics for Legal History: Related work

 \section{Related work}

 Early semantic-change models used frequency- and context-based measures \citep{hamilton2016}.
 Subsequent surveys emphasise alignment stability, evaluation difficulties, and downstream interpretability \citep{kutuzov2018,tahmasebi2021}.
 Contextualised models and probing have been explored for finer-grained senses \citep{giulianelli2020}.
 Digital-humanities applications couple embeddings with historical argumentation, e.g., criminality, gender, and class \citep{hill2019,underwood2019}.
 Our work extends this line with an expert-system stance: each step (binning, alignment, drift scoring) is explicit, audited, and paired with narrative-ready visualisations.
+Dynamic and joint-training approaches reduce alignment variance by learning shared temporal spaces, including dynamic embeddings \citep{bamler2017,rudolph2018}.
+We retain independently trained SGNS models for auditability and interpretability, but compare against chain alignment and alignment-free baselines to contextualise these alternatives.